thomas0barand/ableton-mcp-langchain/TO_DO.md

+TODO List:
+- [ ] Make initial commit to GitHub repository
-Add memory to llm
+- [ ] Add memory support to LLM
-give access to all the tools in server.py ableton-mcp-extended github repo first commit giving access to documents ytb through RAG
+- [ ] Expose all tools from `server.py` in `ableton-mcp-extended`
+- [ ] Enable document and YouTube access via RAG (Retrieval-Augmented Generation)